 Heavy rain began to fall early on Friday, April 17.
 Suddenly in the first seventeen days of April Fort Worth had received twice its normal rainfall for the entire month.
 Overnight the Telegram had gone from publishing an unalarming forecast to wondering if the water level of the great flood of 1889 would be surpassed.

-Downtown was cut off from the communities across the river to the west, north, and east.
-Streetcar lines couldn’t operate.
+Downltown was cut off from the communities across the river to the west, north, and east.
+Streetcars couldn’t operate.
 The city water supply plant was “partly crippled.”
 One person was dead.
 Fort Worth’s population in 1908 was estimated at sixty-eight thousand.

 On April 18 the rain continued to fall, and the river continued to rise.
 The newspaper reported two more people dead.
 As the river rose mudslides occurred, houses floated away, telephone and telegraph lines went down, streetlights went out, livestock drowned, bridges washed away.
 Fort Worth couldn’t even bury its dead: Funerals were postponed because Oakwood Cemetery was unreachable.

 On Sunday, April 19, the Telegram began to call for donations to help flood victims.
-Police Commissioner George Mulkey toured the flooded areas and declared 2,500 people homeless.
+Fire and Police Commissioner George Mulkey toured the flooded areas and declared 2,500 people homeless.

 That Sunday was Easter.
 Two churches and the phone company managed to transmit Easter services over telephone lines to people who were unable to go to church because of high water.